 Find out more: Cockos Reaper 6

-2019 was a big year for Reason.
-Its developer, Propellerhead Software, became Reason Studios, and version 11 of the rack-based DAW was released.
+Reason has undergone some big changes over the past couple of years.
+In 2019, its developer, Propellerhead Software, became Reason Studios, and version 11 of the rack-based DAW was released.
 This introduced the Reason Rack Plugin, which enables the DAW’s core tools to be used as a VST 3 or AU plugin within another DAW.